-- Design a proper warm up to start each workday incorporating passive, general, and focused warmup strategies.
+- Design proper warm-up and cool down strategies incorporating passive, general, and focused therapies.

 - Incorporate a general fitness and strength building regimen as part of a self-care plan.

-- Employ two early detection strategies to prevent injury.
+- Employ an early detection strategy to prevent injury.

 About the author(s)

-Sandra Anderson has certifications in massage therapy, shiatsu and Thai massage.
-For 12 years she instructed at the Desert Institute of the Healing Arts in Tucson, AZ.
-For five years she served as chair of the Examination Committee for NCBTMB.
-She has authored five textbooks.
+Sandra Anderson, LMT has certifications in massage therapy, shiatsu, and Thai massage.
+For 12 years she instructed at the Desert Institute of the Healing Arts in Tucson, AZ, and she has authored five textbooks.